-I'm looking for motivated PhDs/Postdocs on generative models, 3D vision and action analysis.
-Drop me an email if your are interested.
+I'm looking for researchers/interns/post-docs.
+Drop me an email if you are interested.

 In DynamicD, we argue that the training-time synthesis distribution of GANs keeps varying, and thus effects the bi-classification task for the discriminator, which further leads to various notorious issues in training GANs.
 We thus propose an on-the-fly adjustment on the discriminator's capacity that can better accommodate such a time-varying task.
 The proposed training strategy, termed as DynamicD, is general and effective across different synthesis tasks and dataset scales, without incurring any additional computation cost or training objectives.

 In MaskCLIP, we present the pioneering study that examines the intrinsic potential of CLIP for pixel-level dense prediction, specifically in semantic segmentation.
 With minimal additional designs, MaskCLIP is able to improve SOTA transductive zero-shot semantic segmentation methods significantly (from 35.6/20.7/30.3 to 86.1/66.7/54.7).
 Our study also reveals the robustness of MaskCLIP and its capability in discriminating fine-grained objects and novel concepts (e.g. Joker and Batman).